SimpleSolvers

 Info

-The algorithm allocates an instance of SufficientDecreaseCondition by calling SufficientDecreaseCondition(ls.ϵ, x₀, y₀, d₀, one(α), obj), here we take the value one for the search direction $p$, this is because we already have the search direction encoded into the line search objective.
+The algorithm allocates an instance of SufficientDecreaseCondition by calling SufficientDecreaseCondition(ls.ϵ, x₀, y₀, d₀, one(α), obj), here we take the value one for the search direction $p$, this is because we already have the search direction encoded into the line search problem.

 source